pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 3. Click *Downloads* in left side, then choose *base_project.wktproj* and click *Open Project*.
     ![Project Location](images/ProjectLocation.png)
+    > As *Credential Story Policy*, we select **Store in Native OS Credentials Store**.
+It means the credentials (like for WebLogic Server and datasources) are only stored on the local machine.<br>
+    > For *Where would you like the target Oracle Fusion Middleware domain to live?*, we select **Created in the container from the model in the image**.
+In this case, the set of model-related files are added to the image.
+So when the WebLogic Kubernetes Operator domain object is deployed, its inspector process runs and creates the WebLogic Server domain inside a running container on-the-fly.

     ![Project Settings](images/ProjectSettings.png)
+    > As *Kubernetes Environment Target Type*, we select **WebLogic Kubernetes Operator**.
+This means, you want this domain to be deployed in Kubernetes managed by the WebLogic Kubernetes Operator.
+This settings also determine what sections and their associated actions within the application, to display.<br>
+    > we also specify the location for *JAVA HOME* and *ORACLE_HOME*.
+WebLogic Kubernetes Toolkit UI uses this directory when invoking the WebLogic Deployer Tooling and WebLogic Image Tool. <br>
+    > To build new images, inspect images and interact with image repositories, the WKT UI application uses an image build tool, which defaults to docker.

     ![Kubernetes Cluster Type](images/KubernetesClusterType.png)
     ![Software Locations](images/SoftwareLocations.png)

 ## Task 3: Introspection of an Offline on-premise domain

-In this Lab, we will use *File* -> *Add Model* menu to create a model of an existing *test-domain* using the `WebLogic Deploy Tooling's` [Discover Domain Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/).
+In this task, we will use *File* -> *Add Model* menu to create a model of an existing *test-domain* using the `WebLogic Deploy Tooling's` [Discover Domain Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/).
+This *Model* section allows you to introspect a domain configuration.

 For more information on *Model* section, see the *Introduction* section of this lab.